ameros/genyaml/README.md

 - to convert from YAML to Markdown
 - from all YAML files to single one
 - and, maybe still if someone interested, from that one YAML back to GEDCOM 🤔

+## TBD

+ Of course, there are many more in the GEDCOM standard (TAGS, type of RECORDS) to which the above proposal requires adjustment.
+Still, the base seems to be solid, and this adjustment should be easy.